 According to the CDC, 34% of residents in long-term care communities have Alzheimer’s disease and other forms of dementia.

-Choosing a memory care community for a loved one is a significant decision.
+Once you have recognized the signs that it’s time for memory care, choosing a memory care community for a loved one is a significant decision.
 This is an emotional and overwhelming time, and finding a memory care community that will keep your loved one safe and happy is crucial.

 You want a community that will care for your loved one the same way (or better) as you do.
 You just need a little guidance to help you find a memory care community that checks all the boxes.
 Once you’ve identified a few memory care communities in your area, you want to ensure you have the knowledge and tools to choose the best community for your loved one.

 Knowing what memory care questions to ask before touring a community is essential to finding the best community.

 Make sure you’re prepared with a list of memory care questions to ask during your tour or meeting with the community director.
 The more questions you ask, the better.
 You’re interviewing the community team to ensure this is the best community for you and your loved one.

 These memory care questions will help you find the best community for your loved one.

 Memory care communities vary regarding amenities, services, pricing, and activities.
 Consider the specific needs of your loved one to make sure you get the information needed to make the best decision.